 Chemical Oxygen Demand or COD is a measurement of the oxygen required to oxidize soluble and particulate organic matter in water.
-COD can be measured in real-time with our COD analyzer to improve wastewater process control and plant efficiency.
+COD can be measured in real-time with our COD analyzers to improve wastewater process control and plant efficiency.

 HOW WE MEASURE COD IN REAL-TIME